Child in the House: Cast

+Production

+It was the first of several collaborations between Stanley Baker and Cy Endfield.

 Critical reception

 Kine Weekly said "Polished an appealing domestric melodrama, set in Belgravia.
 The distinguished adult players admirably support the young star, the dialogue is crisp and the staging impressive. ...
 The picture contains much more than that which meets the eye, but neither its child nor its feminine psychology is permitted to soar above the masses' heads."

 Variety said "With a minium of dialog, Mandy [Miller] arouses sympathy for the forlorn defiant child.
 Phyllis Calvert subtly conveys the underlying malice behind the aunt's apparent solitide.
 Eric Portman is wasted as her husband, with little to do but offer frigid politeness to his wife, and mute alliance with the youngster.
 Stanley Baker makes a mixed personality of the crooked father, his characterization being more realistic in the later reels when he is on the run.
 Dora Bryan brings a breath of cockney joyousness to the role of the sympathetic housemaid, livening the otherwise stilted atmosphere."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Standard weepie with stars uneasily cast."

 Leslie Halliwell said: "Modest family drama of the novelette type in which adult problems are put right by the wisdom of a child."

 TV Guide called the film a "calculated tearjerker".

 The Radio Times wrote "good for a tear or two, though Portman and Calvert are rather oddly cast."